Dragon Age Legends (2011), originally a Facebook strategy RPG app, now available offline.

 Word of God says that the Tevinter Imperium is based off the Byzantine Empire, complete with a schismatic version of the Chantry.
 (Ancient Tevinter was clearly Rome, without a doubt.
 Modern Tevinter is much smaller, and has converted to Andrastism, but is in religious schism with the other Andrastian nations, and thus...)

-The schism itself takes on other flavors, too, with the White and Black Divines resembling rival popes in Catholic history.
+The schism itself takes on other flavors, too, with the White and Black Divines resembling rival popes and anti-popes in Catholic history.

 The Qunari philosophy resembles militant Confucianism; they have been described in Word of God as, socially, resembling "militant Islamic Borg".